-A race with plenty controversy
+A race with plenty of controversy

 It was 2015 Moto2 Champion Johann Zarco who reacted first and other riders reacted to his false start.
 Immediately some riders were penalised with a ride through penalty including Zarco, Sam Lowes, Alex Rins and Marcel Schrotter.
-Later on in the race Takaaki Nakagami and Robin Mulhauser were given drive through penalties.
+Later on in the race Takaaki Nakagami and Robin Mulhauser were given ride-through penalties.